Can You Bring a Cooler on A Plane? The Ultimate How-To Guide

 Food storage containers may not sound exciting, but inside a travel cooler they become part of the system.

-The Ice Packs We Keep Recommending
+The Ice Packs We Recommend

 These are the same reusable ice packs we have recommended before and continue using for travel.
 They freeze well, fit neatly inside a cooler backpack and help keep everything cold for the trip.